smeriwether/smeriwether.com/README.md

 ## Links

-Here are a couple of my favorite links from my website.
+Here are a couple of my favorite links from the website.

 * [What I'm up to now](https://smeriwether.com/now)
 * [What I'm reading](https://smeriwether.com/books)